hundrog/facebook-like/README.md

 * Can post

-* Can't modify stuff from someon else
+* Can't modify stuff from someone else

 * View the User profile and their posts

 * Can like and unlike

 * Flash messages with materialize

+* Can make and remove comments